electricimp/imp-central-impt/TestingGuide.md

 `this.assertClose(expected, actual, maxDiff, [message])`

-Asserts that a value is within range of an expected value.
+Asserts that a value is within a specified range of an expected value.

 **Example**